 An important part of creating a good model tool is writing help documentation that will allow others to understand and use your tool efficiently.
 You write help documentation for a tool by modifying its metadata.
 Right-click the model tool in its toolbox, select View Metadata, and click the Description > Edit button in the ribbon.Learn more about documenting a tool

-In addition to the standard documentation you write for your model tool, follow these recommendations to make your model diagrams easy to read and follow.
+In addition to the standard documentation you write for your model tool, follow these recommendations to make your model diagrams straightforward to read and follow:

 - Rename variables and tools so they have context within the model.

 - Make the model layout (how elements are arranged) readable.
-Use the ModelBuilder > View > Auto layout command, or move the elements manually to make a model easy to follow.
+Use the ModelBuilder > View > Auto layout command, or move the elements manually to make a model straightforward to follow.

 - Add element and diagram labels.